cometbft/cometbft/docs/introduction/what-is-cometbft.md

 emerged in the tradition of cryptocurrencies like Bitcoin, Ethereum, etc. with the goal of providing a more efficient and secure consensus algorithm than Bitcoin's Proof of Work.
-In the early days, Tendermint-based blockchains had a simple currency built in, and to participate in consensus, users had to "bond" units of the currency into a security deposit which could be revoked if they misbehaved -this is what made Tendermint consensus a Proof-of-Stake algorithm.
+In the early days, Tendermint consensus-based blockchains had a simple currency built in, and to participate in consensus, users had to "bond" units of the currency into a security deposit which could be revoked if they misbehaved -this is what made Tendermint consensus a Proof-of-Stake algorithm.